Maine

 -

-(1) Notice prior to the creation of a tax lien, and (2) notice prior to the expiration of the redemption period.
+(1) Notice prior to the creation of a tax lien, (2) notice prior to the expiration of the redemption period, (3) notice of the right to require the municipality to use the special sale process, and (4) notice of surplus proceeds.

 - Citation